Rizzler Sports Logo

 Planning Back-to-Back Games in Youth Baseball

-Back-to-back games — two games on the same day with 30-90 minutes between them — are a staple of tournament baseball.
+Back-to-back games, meaning two games on the same day with 30-90 minutes between them, are a staple of tournament baseball.
 The biggest trap coaches fall into: treating game two like a separate event instead of the continuation of a single day's workload.
 Pitch counts are cumulative.
 Fatigue is cumulative.
 Your plan for game two starts before game one's first pitch.

 Flat isometric illustration of two adjacent baseball diamonds with a coach in between checking a tablet for pitcher availability

-In Little League and most youth leagues, daily pitch counts don't reset between games on the same day.
-If your pitcher throws 40 pitches in game one, his daily total is 40 — not zero — when game two starts.
+Other leagues and tournament formats vary.
+Some allow same-day second appearances, and where they do, daily pitch counts don't reset between games.
+If your pitcher throws 40 pitches in game one, his daily total is 40, not zero, when game two starts.

 Game 1 PitchesRemaining for Game 2 (11-12 age, 85 limit)Rest Triggered by Game 1